 A married individual is a person who was legally married on the last day of the tax year.
-The filing status exemption for married individuals is a joint exemption and in the case of husband and wife filing a joint or combined return (one return), the exemption may be claimed by either or divided between them in any manner they choose to the extent that the total amount of exemption claimed by husband and wife does not exceed the total exemption authorized (\$12,000).
-Mississippi law does not recognize common law marriages entered into after April 5, 1956.
+The filing status exemption for married individuals is a joint exemption and in the case of a husband and wife filing a joint or combined return (one return), the exemption may be claimed by either or divided between them in any manner they choose to the extent that the total amount of exemption claimed by husband and wife does not exceed the total exemption authorized (\$12,000).
+Mississippi law does not recognize common law marriages.

-Line 2: Married - Spouse Died in 2020
+Line 2: Married - Spouse Died in 2021

-Use this filing status if your spouse died in 2020 and you did not remarry in 2020.
-Report your spouse's income before death and your income for all of 2020 Note: The surviving spouse should be listed as the primary taxpayer on the return.
+Use this filing status if your spouse died in 2021 and you did not remarry in 2021.
+Report your spouse's income before death and your income for all of 2021.

+Note: The surviving spouse should be listed as the primary taxpayer on the return.

-Line 3: Married - Filing Separate Returns Enter \$12,000 on line 11
+Line 3: Married - Filing Separate Returns

 Mississippi law provides that married individuals filing separate returns (two returns) shall divide equally between the two spouses the total exemptions authorized.
 If the box on line 3 is checked, the only deduction you may claim for exemptions is one-half of the amount indicated on line 12.
 Checking the box "Married - Filing Separate Returns" implies that both husband and wife will file separate returns regardless of the amount or source of income of each.
 Any unused portion of the exemptions on one return may not be claimed on the other.
-If you elect to file separate returns, enter the Spouse's Name and Spouse's SSN in the heading of the return.
+If you elect to file separate returns, enter the spouse's name and spouse's SSN in the heading of the return.

-If this computation produces an inequity, it is suggested that married individuals check the box on line 1 and file one combined return, so the filing status and additional exemptions may be divided between the spouses in any manner they choose.
-If you elect to file jointly, enter the Spouse's Name and Spouse's SSN in the heading of the return.
+If this computation produces an inequity, it is suggested that married individuals check the box on line 1 and file one combined return so that the filing status and additional exemptions may be divided between the spouses in any manner they choose.
+If you elect to file jointly, enter the spouse's name and spouse's SSN in the heading of the return.